fasiha/ebisu.js/README.md

 I use [gamma.js](https://github.com/substack/gamma.js), one of substack’s very lightweight and very useful modules.

+We also use this fine [golden section minimization](https://github.com/scijs/minimize-golden-section-1d) routine from the wonderful Scijs package.

 I’m super-grateful for, and happily acknowledge, the hard work of Athan Reines and collaborators on [Stdlib.js](https://github.com/stdlib-js/stdlib), which promises to be the math library JavaScript so badly needs.
-It is used here only for visualization purposes but I can recommend it.
+It is used here only for testing purposes but I can recommend it.